Hil-Patel/html-song/README.md

 ## Demo

-You can see a live demo of the website [here].
+You can see a live demo of the website (https://hil-patel.github.io/html-song/).

 ## Credits